Watch 2016 College of Engineering Convocation Online

 College of Engineering’s Convocation: coe.utah.edu/live

 The University of Utah General Commencement is the campus-wide opening ceremony, kicking off many events across campus and serving as a collective celebration of the University community and the collective success/accomplishments of the graduating class.
-It will be held on Thursday, May 2, 2013 at 6:30pm in the Jon M. Huntsman Center.
-We recommend that you attend, as this year’s ceremony will feature some exciting changes and additions that should be memorable.

 For more information, please visit the Commencement Ceremony page.

 The instructions included here are very important if you plan to attend.
 Please read them carefully.

 All candidates for degrees will line up outside (in case of rain see below) the Huntsman Event Center beginning at 12:30 p.m.
 (Although convocation does not begin until 2:00 p.m. we will begin marching students in by 1:40 p.m.)

 - Graduate students (including BS/MS) will line up on the lower level, near by the west tunnel entrance.